strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 export default TodoCard;
 ```

-There is 3 important things to see in this code:
+There are 3 important things to see in this code:

 1. `useCMEditViewDataManager`.
 This hook is coming from the [helper-plugin](https://github.com/strapi/strapi/tree/0f9b69298b2d94b31b434bd7217060570ae89374/packages/core/helper-plugin).
-It allows you to have access, from the content-manager, to the data of the actual entry.
+It allows you to have access, from the content-manager to the data of the actual entry.
 In this case, we are fetching the `initialData`, if the entry is from a single-type (`isSingleType`), and the `slug` of the entry in the admin.

 You can have access to more data with it.
 [Learn more about this hook](https://github.com/strapi/strapi/blob/master/packages/core/helper-plugin/lib/src/content-manager/hooks/useCMEditViewDataManager/useCMEditViewDataManager.stories.mdx).

 2. Usage of the Strapi Content Manager API.
-In one of the previous section, we saw how we can fetch data from the server of our plugin by creating an API (controller, routes, etc...).
+In one of the previous sections, we saw how we can fetch data from the server of our plugin by creating an API (controller, routes, etc...).
 Well, there is another way to fetch your data without having to create all this, you can use the undocumented Strapi Content Manager API.
-It will allows you to fetch, from the admin only, your data using the `/content-manager/` endpoint.
+It will allow you to fetch, from the admin only, your data using the `/content-manager/` endpoint.

 - To learn more about this API you need to clone the [strapi](https://github.com/strapi/strapi) repository and start the open-api server for the core/content-manager: